OnePeople/tasklaravel/readme.md

 2. create, view, edit, delete users (fields name, email, password)
 3. create, view, edit, delete tasks, the task must contain data - subject, code, content, status, type, creator, performer, time of creation.
-4. all fields must be validation
+4. all input data must be validated
 5. tasks can have different statuses
 6. tasks must have an owner
 7. tasks must have a executor